-A.18 RETURN TO WORK
+A.17 RETURN TO WORK

 For purposes of these guidelines, return to work is defined as any work or duty that the patient is able to perform safely.
 It may not be the patient's regular work.
-Ascertaining a return to work status is part of medical care, should be included in the treatment and rehabilitation plan, and normally addressed at every outpatient visit.
-A description of patient's status and task limitations is part of any treatment plan and should provide the basis for restriction of work activities when warranted.
-Early return to work should be a prime goal in treating occupational injuries given the poor return to work prognosis for a patient who has been out of work for more than six months.
+Ascertaining a return to work status is part of medical care, and should be included in the treatment and rehabilitation plan.
+It is normally addressed at every outpatient visit.
+A description of the patient's status and task limitations is part of any treatment plan and should provide the basis for restriction of work activities when warranted.
+Early return to work should be a prime goal in treating occupational injuries.
+The emphasis within these guidelines is to move patients along a continuum of care and return to work, since the prognosis of returning an injured worker to work drops progressively the longer the worker has been out of work.

-A.19 JOB SITE EVALUATION
+A.18 JOB SITE EVALUATION

-The treating physician may communicate with the employer or his designee, either in person or by telephone, to obtain information regarding the demands of the patient's pre-injury job, including a description of the exertional demands of the job, the need for repetitive activities, load lifting, static or awkward postures, or any other factors that would pose a risk of re-injury or impedance of convalescence.
-When return to work at the patient's previous job task/setting is not feasible, given the clinically determined restrictions on the patient's activities, inquiry should also be made about modified duty work settings, and a similar set of questions should be posed by the physician about work activities/demands in modified duty jobs.
+The treating physician may communicate with the employer or employer's designee, either in person or by telephone, to obtain information regarding the demands of the patient's pre-injury job, including a description of the exertional demands of the job, the need for repetitive activities, load lifting, static or awkward postures, or any other factors that would pose a risk of re-injury or impedance of convalescence.
+When returning to work at the patient's previous job task/setting is not feasible, given the clinically determined restrictions on the patient's activities, inquiry should also be made about modified duty work settings, and a similar set of questions should be posed by the physician about work activities/demands in modified duty jobs.